prisma/ecosystem-tests/README.md

 - Platforms (see `platforms/`)

 To check the current status of this repository somewhere else, you can use [a simple shell script](https://gist.github.com/steebchen/80fb6e3a60aec0f095090618f90473ec).

+## How to add or adapt platforms

+Every folder with a run.sh script gets tested. run.sh is the entrypoint, and you can do whatever you want in that file.
+Exitting with zero means your tests passed, everything non-zero equals to failing tests.

+You should use [yarn](https://yarnpkg.com) as it's used for bumping dependencies; i.e. run `yarn install` as a first step in your run.sh script.